-Renowned television critics—and New York Times bestselling authors—Matt Zoller Seitz and Alan Sepinwall celebrate the 20th anniversary of one of the greatest television series of all time.
+In The Sopranos Sessions, renowned television critics—and New York Times bestselling authors—Matt Zoller Seitz and Alan Sepinwall celebrate the 20th anniversary of one of the greatest television series of all time.

 On January 10, 1999, a mobster walked into a psychiatrist’s office and changed TV history.
 By shattering preconceptions about the kinds of stories the medium should tell, The Sopranos launched our current age of prestige television, paving the way for such giants as Mad Men, The Wire, Breaking Bad, and Game of Thrones.
 As TV critics for Tony Soprano’s hometown paper, New Jersey’s The Star-Ledger, Alan Sepinwall and Matt Zoller Seitz were among the first to write about the series before it became a cultural phenomenon.

 "This amazing book by Alan Sepinwall and Matt Zoller Seitz has bigger twists than anything I could ever come up with.
 Highly suggest you pick up a copy ASAP!"creator of Mr. Robot, Sam Esmail

-New Zealand Herald“A deep-dive read that fans can return to, each time gleaning new insights.”
+New Zealand Herald, Greg Fleming“A deep-dive read that fans can return to, each time gleaning new insights.”